Erythrasma Quiz

 Content updated on Nov 2, 2022

 This is a common skin condition caused by bacterial infection.
-It is chronic and involves the skin folds such as the armpit, groin and between the toes.
+It is chronic and involves the skin folds like the armpit, groin, and between the toes.
 It appears as discolored patches with tiny scales or fissures.
-It affects both men and women, and more prevalent in hot and humid climates.
+It affects both men and women and is more prevalent in hot and humid climates.

 Scaly skin that flakes off